Riverblade - Visual Lint FAQ

 Which versions of Visual Studio and Visual C++ is Visual Lint compatible with?

-Visual Lint is compatible with eMbedded Visual C++ 4.0, Microsoft Visual Studio 6.0, Visual Studio .NET 2002, Visual Studio .NET 2003, Visual Studio 2005, Visual Studio 2008 and Visual Studio 2010.
+Visual Lint is compatible with projects for eMbedded Visual C++ 4.0, Microsoft Visual Studio 6.0, Visual Studio .NET 2002, Visual Studio .NET 2003, Visual Studio 2005, Visual Studio 2008, Visual Studio 2010, Visual Studio 2012, Visual Studio 2013, Visual Studio 2015, Visual Studio 2017 and Visual Studio 2019.
+A Visual Studio plug-in compatible with all versions of Visual Studio .NET 2002 onwards is also provided.

 Please contact us if you have any queries about compatibility with a particular environment or service pack level.